m-mattia-m/Notify/README.md

 ## Development

-### Swagger

-To generate the swagger-docs, use the output-directory `./swagger-docs`, as the documentation is stored in the `./docs` folder.

-- `swag init --output "./swagger-docs" --parseInternal --parseDependency true`

 ### Localhost

 If you want to release a localhost in Notify during development, you must use the `local` stage and start